Most Effective Products

 Application of aquatic herbicide

-Step 3 - Treat only a 1/3rd of the pond at a time.
+Step 3: Treat only 1/3 of the pond at a time.

 Treat 1/3 of pond at a time

-During hot weather as weeds die off, they can reduce the amount of available oxygen in the pond.
-Treat your pond in small sections waiting 10 to 14 days in between treatments to ensure fish have an oxygen-rich environment.
-We recommend using an indicator dye with your herbicide to mark where you have applied your product so you don’t over treat.
+During hot weather, weeds die off, reducing the amount of oxygen available in the pond.
+Treat your pond in small sections, waiting 10 to 14 days between treatments, to ensure fish have an oxygen-rich environment.
+We recommend using an indicator dye with your herbicide to mark where you have applied your product so you don’t overtreat.

 Vision pond dye being poured into pond

 After applying aquatic herbicides, we recommend applying Vision Pond Dye.
 This non-toxic dye will give the water a natural blue color and filters UV light to inhibit algae and weed growth.
-Follow the label directions for proper application rate and pour it at the edge of the pond.
+Follow the label directions for the proper application rate and pour it at the pond's edge.
 The water’s natural movement will disperse the dye.

 Prevention